isc1/wandurr/README.md

     sudo apt-get install build-essential git libncurses5-dev libncursesw5-dev

-If you don't have sudo access, google "get sudo access ubuntu".
+If you don't have sudo access, google "get sudo access ubuntu" in order to run the previous sudo apt-get command.
+When that finishes, type exit to return to your normal user account.

 Then run these commands at the linux shell prompt: